luisCorreaCespedes/SnakyPocket-GB/README.md

 # SNAKY POCKET GB

-Snaky Pocket is a Game Boy classic snake game game developed with GBDK-2020.
+Snaky Pocket is a Game Boy classic snake game developed with GBDK-2020.
 Play with Snaky eating as much fruit as you can to beat your record.
 You can select between two style modes: Classic (like the Nokia game) and Redux (small remake).

 ## Compile 🔧